Skip to content

 Travel and Geography Trivia for Long Drives

-LearnClash travel geography is the safest middle round because the facts connect to maps, not private opinions.
-Use it after easy warmups and before harder adult prompts.
-Keep a paper map nearby if kids want to point.
+This is the safest middle round.
+LearnClash leans on geography here because the facts connect to maps, not private opinions, so nobody gets touchy.
+Run it after the easy warmups and before the harder adult prompts.
+Keep a paper map within reach if the kids want to point.

 38. The Grand Canyon is in which US state?
 (Easy)